OWASP/www-project-machine-learning-security-top-10/index.md

 [![OWASP Incubator](https://img.shields.io/badge/owasp-incubator-blue.svg)](https://owasp.org/projects/)
 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-sa/4.0/)

+### 📌 _**Important Information**_

+_The current version of this work is in draft and is being modified frequently.
+Please refer to the [project wiki](https://github.com/OWASP/www-project-machine-learning-security-top-10/wiki) for information on how to contribute and project release timelines._

+## Overview

 Welcome to the repository for the OWASP Machine Learning Security Top 10 project!

-## Overview

 The primary aim of the OWASP Machine Learning Security Top 10 project is to deliver an overview of the top 10 security issues of machine learning systems.
 More information on the project scope and target audience is available in our